A Killer Way To Grab Customers And Fans On Twitter

 The search query shown above is comparatively longer and contains some additional operators and directives for filtering relevant tweets.
 Let's dissect this search query and see how it will give us the required tweet stream for capturing potential customers.

 • We've removed the hashtag '#' pound operator from the query.
-This way tweets containing these words as hashtags or without the pound symbol, both will be included.
+This way, tweets containing these words as hashtags or without the pound symbol, will be included.

 • We've used 'cake' instead of 'cakes'.
 The word 'cake' will cover both types of tweets containing both the words - 'cake' & 'cakes'

-• The operators 'near:NYC' and 'within:10mi' ensures that only tweets coming from within 10 miles radius from New York City are included in the search results.
+• The operators near:NYC and >within:10mi ensure that only tweets coming from within a 10-mile radius of New York City are included in the search results.

-• The operator 'lang:en' ensures that tweets in language other than English are excluded from the search results.
+• The operator lang:en ensures that tweets in a language other than English are excluded from the search results.

-• And last but not the least, the '?' operator includes only those tweets in which tweeps are asking some questions.
+• And last but not least, the ? operator includes only those tweets in which tweeps are asking some questions.

-In a nutshell, this search query will look for tweets (devoid of any links) in English language originating from within 10 miles radius of New York City where people are asking a question and their tweet contains the following words or hashtags - cake, cakes, baking & dessert.
+In a nutshell, this search query will look for tweets (devoid of any links) in the English language originating from within a 10-mile radius of New York City where people are asking a question and their tweet contains the following words or hashtags - cake, cakes, baking & dessert.